chavdahitesh/questions-and-answers/RXJS.md

 - Observables: Observables have built-in support for handling time-related operations, such as delaying emissions, setting intervals, and handling timeouts.

 In summary, Promises are suitable for handling single asynchronous operations that resolve or reject with a single value, while Observables are more flexible and powerful for handling multiple asynchronous operations, handling cancellation, and providing advanced composition and transformation capabilities.

+## Difference between BehaviorSubject and Observable in RxJS?
+- Observable is a `consumer/listener` while a BehaviourSubject is a `synchronous data source that emits data` to observers.
+- Observables are `stateless` while BehaviourSubject is `stateful`.
+- Observables `create a copy of the data` while BehaviourSubject `emits data to observers`.
+- Observables are `unidirectional` in nature while BehaviorSubject is `bi-directional` in nature.1